-The full form of NEFT is National Electronic Fund Transfer and it is an online system for transferring funds from one account in one bank to another account in another bank.
-It was started in 2005, it was made mandatory to all banks on SEFT (Special Economic Fund Transfer system) migrate to the NEFT system.
+The full form of NEFT is National Electronic Fund Transfer, and it is an online system for transferring funds from one account in one bank to another account in another bank.
+It was started in 2005; it was made mandatory for all banks on SEFT (Special Economic Fund Transfer system) migrate to the NEFT system.
 NEFT system operates on Deferred Net Settlement.
 Transfer of Fund Transactions is processed in batches instead of continuous individual settlement, which happens in RTGS (Real Time Gross Settlement).

 NEFT works on Public Key Infrastructure (PKI) to make a sure end to end security and Indian Financial Network (INFINET) to connect bank branches for electronic fund transfer.

 Banking system success highly depends on development in fields of information technology and communication.
-Electronic transfer mode is now a secure, safe and easy way to transfer money.
+Electronic transfer mode is now a secure, safe, and easy way to transfer money.
 In electronic transfer, the amount is deducted from an account and credited to another account in a matter of moments, which helps in time-saving, and no efforts in the actual physical transfer.
-In India, there are two systems for electronic fund transfer – NEFT and RTGS mainly maintained by Reserve bank of India.
+There are two systems for electronic fund transfer in India: NEFT and RTGS mainly maintained by the Reserve bank of India.

 Importance of NEFT

-- Process entirely depends on electronic fund transfer against physical fund transfer, which takes time and much more effort.
+- The process entirely depends on electronic fund transfer against physical fund transfer, which takes time and much more effort.

 - Processing charges applicable in NEFT transactions are very less.

-- NEFT method is highly dependable for making payments or receiving funds online.
-Since banks have to follow norms set by RBI.
+- NEFT method is highly dependable for making payments or receiving funds online since banks have to follow RBI norms.